bloqtech/toodlesfunzone/replit.md

 ## Overview

 This is a full-stack web application for Toodles Funzone, an indoor kids play zone business.
-The platform provides a comprehensive booking system for play sessions, birthday parties, and includes an admin dashboard for managing operations.
-The application replicates the functionality of Hamleys' play zone website while being customized for the Toodles brand.
+The platform provides a comprehensive booking system for play sessions, birthday parties, and includes an advanced admin dashboard with role-based access control (RBAC).
+The system features 4 user roles (Customer, Staff, Manager, Admin) with 14 granular permissions for precise access management.
+Admins can edit all user details, assign roles, and manage permissions through an intuitive interface.

 ## User Preferences